vfarcic/devops24/manuscript/05-chart-museum.md

 We can see that the `go-demo-3` Chart is now in the repository.
 Most of the information comes from the `Chart.yaml` file we explored in the previous chapter.

-Finally, we should validate that our local Helm client indeed sees the new chart.
+Finally, we should validate that our local Helm client indeed sees the new Chart.

 ```bash
 helm search chartmuseum/